OpenJS Foundation: Node.js Foundation

 The Node.js Foundation was created in 2015 as a Linux Foundation project to accelerate the development of the Node.js platform.
 The Node.js Foundation operated under an open-governance model to heighten participation amongst vendors, developers, and the general Node.js community.
 Its structure gives enterprise users the assurance of "innovation and continuity without risk."
 Its growth led to new initiatives such as the Node Security Platform, a tool allowing continuous security monitoring for Node.js apps.
 And Node Interactive, "a series of professional conferences aimed at today's average Node.js user."
 Node.js reports "3.5 million users and an annual growth rate of 100 percent" and the Node.js Foundation is reported as being among The Linux Foundation's fastest growing projects.

-OpenJS Foundation

 In 2019, the Node.js Foundation merged with the JS Foundation to form the new OpenJS Foundation with a stated mission to foster healthy growth of the JavaScript and web ecosystem as a whole.